Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-The encryption key of QCOO consists of $XZ$ operators.
-The quantum gates formed by it and the $H$, $S$ and $CNOT$ gates are called Clifford group elements, which can maintain the stabilizer state structure \cite{bravyi2016improved}.
+The encryption key of QCOO consists of $X$ and $Z$ operators.
+The $X$, $Z$, $H$, $S$ and $CNOT$ gates are called Clifford group elements, which can maintain the stabilizer state structure \cite{bravyi2016improved}.
 The Clifford group and $T$ gate form a universal set of quantum gates.
-For any $n$-qubits Clifford circuit $C$ and any Pauli gate $Q$, there exists another Pauli gate $Q'$ that satisfies $CQ=Q'C$ \cite{gottesman1998heisenberg}.
-When $Q=X^aZ^b$,$a,b\in\{0,1\}^n$ is used as the key, the key update function of the Clifford gate is shown in Equation \ref{eq1}.
+For any $n$-qubit Clifford circuit $C$ and any Pauli gate $Q$, there exists another Pauli gate $Q'$ that satisfies $CQ=Q'C$ \cite{gottesman1998heisenberg}.
+When $Q=X^aZ^b$, $a,b\in\{0,1\}^n$ is used as the key, the key update function of the Clifford gate is represented in Equation \ref{eq1}.